MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Session_Configuration_Files.md

 A "session configuration file" is a text file with a .pssc file name extension that contains a hash table of session configuration properties and values.
 You can use a session configuration file to set the properties of a session configuration.
-Doing so defines the environment of any Windows PowerShell sessions that use that session configuration.
+Doing so defines the environment of any PowerShell sessions that use that session configuration.

 Session configuration files make it easy to create custom session